botgram/botgram/docs/message.md

  - `msg.args(N)` returns a list of N arguments, by splitting the string by the first N-1 spaces.
 If fewer spaces are found, the returned list will have less than N items.
+In any case, if no arguments are present `[]` will be returned.

  - `msg.username` returns the username, if present in the command, otherwise `null`.